pierrecomputer/pierre-vscode-theme/README.md

 3. Then [select a theme](https://code.visualstudio.com/docs/getstarted/themes#_selecting-the-color-theme).
 Four themes are included:
     - `Pierre Light`
     - `Pierre Dark`
-    - `Pierre Light Vibrant` (Display P3 color space, not for VS Code editors)
-    - `Pierre Dark Vibrant` (Display P3 color space, not for VS Code editors)

 ## Vibrant themes (Display P3)

 > [!NOTE]
 > Vibrant themes do not work in VS Code at this time as it does not support color formats other than Hex or RGB.
-You can, however, use these with [Precision Diffs](https://pierrejs-docs.vercel.app) or any [Shiki](https://shiki.style) project to render code.
+You can, however, use these with [Diffs](https://diffs.com) or any [Shiki](https://shiki.style) project to render code.

 The **Vibrant** theme variants use CSS's `color(display-p3 r g b)` format with enhanced saturation to fully utilize Display P3's wider color gamut.
 Display P3 can represent ~25% more colors than standard sRGB, and these themes are optimized to take full advantage of that on compatible displays.